Xornyv3/OEE-dashboard/docs/Quickstart-User-Guide.md

-# Prodex Dashboard — Quickstart User Guide
+# Blue Upgrade Technology Dashboard — Quickstart User Guide

-This short guide shows how to run the app, click through the main screens, and quickly verify everything works (frontend + backend).
+This short guide shows how to run the Blue Upgrade Technology app, click through the main screens, and quickly verify everything works (frontend + backend).

 ## 1) Start the app